BabylonJS/BabylonNative/Documentation/BuildSystem.md

 another component which is processed after it.
-Consequently, `Dependencies` can only depend on other `Dependencies`; `Core` components can depend on other `Core` components as well as `Dependencies`; `Plugins` can depend on components in `Plugins`, `Core`, or `Dependencies`; and `Polyfills` can depend on components in any of the four folders.
+Consequently, `Dependencies` can only depend on other `Dependencies`; `Core` components can depend on other `Core` components as well as `Dependencies`; `Plugins` can depend on components in `Plugins`, `Core`, or `Dependencies`; and `Polyfills` can depend on components in any of they other three folders.
+(Theoretically, `Polyfills` could also take a dependency on other `Polyfills`, but as was described above, natively depending on a polyfill is not allowed.)
 Note that this build system is incapable of describing a circular dependency.

-In summary, the Babylon Native build system functions by traversing a laterally organized list of components organized into component folders distinguished by category:
+In summary, the Babylon Native build system functions by traversing a laterally organized list of components grouped into component folders distinguished by category:
 `Dependencies`, `Core`, `Plugins`, and `Polyfills`.
 The build invokes each of these folders in turn.
 Each component folder contains its own `CMakeLists.txt` which determines the order in which components are processed.
 (In the case of `Dependencies`, this `CMakeLists.txt`